T

 museum

-Housed in the former Presidential Palace, this museum details Cuba's revolutionary history.
-The exhibits are extensive, featuring artifacts, photographs, and dioramas.
+Housed in the former Presidential Palace, this museum chronicles Cuba's revolutionary history.
+The exhibits, including artifacts and photographs, offer deep insights into the struggle for independence and the revolutionary period.

 ~90 min